Cian Prendergast

-Cian Prendergast (born 23 February 2000) is an Irish rugby union player for Connacht in the United Rubgy Championship.
-He attended school in Newbridge College, Co.
-Kildare.
-Prendergast's primary position is lock or flanker.
+Cian Prendergast (born 23 February 2000) is an Irish professional rugby union player who plays as a flanker for United Rugby Championship club Connacht and the Ireland national team.

-Early life and education
+Early life

-Prendergast grew up in County Kildare and attended Newbridge College where he played rugby and captained the Leinster schools team.
+Prendergast grew up in County Kildare and began playing rugby with Newbridge RFC (Ireland) at mini's level.
+He attended Newbridge College and captained both his school's Senior Cup team and the Leinster schools team in 2018.
 He also played Gaelic football for Suncroft.

+He had hoped to play for Leinster but was told in April 2020 that there would be no place for him in the academy.
+Days after this announcement he was contacted by Connacht coach Eric Elwood.

-He has a younger brother Sam Prendergast, who is currently playing for Leinster Rugby and the Ireland U20 Six Nations Team.
+He has a younger brother Sam Prendergast, who is currently playing for Leinster and Ireland.

-Rugby career
+Professional career

+Connacht

 Prendergast joined the Connacht academy in summer 2020.
 The following October he made his senior debut in Round 3 of the 2020–21 Pro14 against Edinburgh.
 In March 2021, Connacht announced that he had signed a professional contract with the club.
 In May 2022, and with one year on his deal still to run, Connacht announced a new longer term contract to keep him at the club until 2025.

-International career
+In advance of the 2024/25 season, Prendergast was named club captain.

+Ireland

-Prendergast was included as a development player in the Irish squad for the 2022 Six Nations Championship.
+Prendergast was included as a development player in the Irish squad for the 2022 Six Nations.